Sabal19/Automatic-Question_Paper-Generator/Readme.md

 - First install the django

+-I have deleted some files to make this repo look clean so first create django project  with code ((env) $ django-admin startproject <project-name>)

 - Run the Django server and install the required packages and libraries as asked to install.

 - The documentation is given in this repository for more knowledge of our project.